25 Best Manila Tourist Spots And Things to do in Manila

 Perhaps, you have heard a lot about Philippines before.
 Maybe it’s because of its people, food, or culture.
-But not only those things are something to be proud about Philippines.
+But not only those things are something to be proud of in the Philippines.

 There are also thousands of good places to visit in this country, even in their capital, Manila!
 In this blog post, we’ll reveal our favorite Manila tourist spots that you should visit on your next city trip in the Philippines.